ubc-cirrus-lab/caribou/QUICK_START.md

 export GOOGLE_API_KEY=<your_key>
 ```

-**Note 1:** The needed Google API: Geocoding API<br>
+- **Note 1:** The needed Google API: Geocoding API, get your key from [here](https://developers.google.com/maps/documentation/geocoding/get-api-key).
-**Note 2:** Get your Electricity Maps token from [here](https://www.electricitymaps.com).
+- **Note 2:** Get your Electricity Maps token from [here](https://api-portal.electricitymaps.com).

 ### Find a new (optimal) Deployment

-After syncing execution logs and collecting new data, you can use the manager to solve all workflows that have a check outstanding:
+After syncing execution logs and collecting new data, you can use the manager to solve all workflows that have a check outstanding.
+As documented in the paper, a check is outstanding if the workflow has had enough invocations to warrant a new deployment calculation or the estimated benefit of a new deployment is higher than the overhead of the system.

 ```bash
 poetry run caribou manage_deployments